Appalachian Speech and Debate Championship

 Congress Judges Paradigm List

-All Paradigms: Show HideForensics Team coach for Dallastown since 2014
+All Paradigms: Show HideCoach since 2014

-For the most part,you'll be looking at this paradigm because I'll be your LD judge. cross-apply these comments to PF as applicable and to policy if/when I get recruited to judge policy.
+For the most part,you'll be looking at this paradigm because I'll be your LD judge.
+Cross-apply these comments to PF as applicable and to policy if/when I get recruited to judge policy.

 Speed and Decorum: